Diagnosis

 • Eat healthy foods.
 Choose whole grains, fruits, vegetables, and lean proteins, such as fish and beans.
 Avoid or limit foods with a lot of saturated fat, trans fats, salt and sugar.

 • Limit alcohol.
 If you choose to drink alcohol, do so in moderation.
-For healthy adults, that means up to one drink a day for females and up to two drinks a day for males.
+For healthy adults, that means up to one drink a day for women and up to two drinks a day for men.

 Coping and support

 • Learn about SCAD.
-Knowing the details may make you feel more comfortable when talking to your care team.
+Knowing the details may make you feel more comfortable when talking with your care team.
 Ask about the size of your artery tear and where it is.
 Understand the treatments you'll receive and why you need them.
 Ask where you can find more information.

 • Join a support group.
 It may be helpful to connect with others who know what you're going through.
-Ask your health care team if there are any SCAD or heart disease support groups in your area.
+Ask your healthcare team if there are any SCAD or heart disease support groups in your area.

 Preparing for your appointment

 You may not have time to prepare.
-SCAD usually is diagnosed in an emergency situation.
+SCAD usually is diagnosed in an emergency setting.
 If you have chest pain or think that you're having a heart attack, immediately call 911 or your local emergency number.

 • What caused my SCAD?